Image

 Key elements of the offer

 • Introduction of a Principal Nominee allowance: of $2,500 for a teacher to maintain and manage qualification assessment practices and to act as the key contact with the New Zealand Qualification Authority (NZQA) for the school.
+Beginning in term 2, 2025 until the end of 2027.

-The Letter of Offer and Terms of Settlement, including other elements of the offer is available here
+The Letter of Offer is available here.

-Letter and Terms of Settlement launch
+Terms of Settlement launch

 For more information on the existing Secondary Teachers’ Collective Agreement